olifrost/olifrost.github.io/_posts/2020-05-26-the-greta-thunberg-song.md

 ---
 layout: post
 title: I wrote a song for Greta Thunberg
-description: About Greta, Feta, and why it's getting wetter
+description: About Greta, Feta, and why the ocean is getting wetter
-image: Redundancy.jpg
+image: GretaThunbergSong.jpg
 videos: e553WB239fo
 ---